 Worst Times:

-- After 9 PM (TCPA violations in some states)
+- After 9 PM (TCPA violations in many states).

 Best Practice: Implement timezone detection and send during business hours in recipient's local timezone.
+Be aware that a 6 PM campaign from California hits New York at 9 PM — right at the legal boundary.
 MagicBell's notification system automatically handles timezone-aware delivery.

 Message Frequency Guidelines